meteor-blog/meteor-blog/README.md

 ## Meteor Blog

 This Meteor package gives you a basic, out-of-the-box blog at `/blog` (or where ever).
-We wanted a way to add a blog to an existing app without running another app for a meteor-based blog.
+We wanted a way to add a meteor-based blog within an existing project without running another app.

 This blog is very much a work in progress.
 To help decide what gets added next, vote with your [Github issues](https://github.com/Differential/meteor-blog/issues)!